umutsimsekli/fuld/README.md

-# fuld
+# Fractional Underdamped Langevin Dynamics: Retargeting SGD with Momentum under Heavy-Tailed Gradient Noise

-Code base for the paper "Fractional Underdamped Langevin Dynamics"
+The code for the paper "Fractional Underdamped Langevin Dynamics: Retargeting SGD with Momentum under Heavy-Tailed Gradient Noise" will be accessible through this repository soon.